Alg2code/Demo-repo2/README.md

 ## Git Session1

-What is git not github.
+What is git not github?